rwaldron/learn-deployment/workshop/instructor/overview.md

 ansible-playbook -i localhost, student_setup.yml
 ```

-Grant student access to all the servers by creating the `workshop` user on all machines
+Grant student access to all the servers by creating the `workshop` user on all
+machines.
+You might have to wait a few seconds after the first two commands so the
+AWS API and dynamic inventory are up to date.

 ```
 ansible-playbook -i inventory/ec2.py -u ubuntu --private-key <PATH_TO_ADMIN_KEY> create_workshop_user.yml